 I am incredibly blessed by HST’s distance learning program.
 I am able to continue my education from home, but the technology makes me feel as if I am actually in the classroom.

 — Marlene Oleksak, MA in Counseling Student

 If you have a good academic track record (we’ll look at your GPA and GRE scores) and potential as a counselor (we’ll look at your references), generous donors who believe in HST and in you may provide scholarship assistance to help you pay for your training.

 Click here to learn how to begin, or keep reading for more information.

 HST’s counseling program equips students for a variety of counseling roles.
 Over the past fifteen years, approximately 40% of our alumni have gone to work for various agencies.
 About 15% are counseling in church settings, 10% in private practice, 10% counseling in the military, and 10% working in Christian counseling centers.
-Others have gone on to earn a doctorate, including our own professor Dr. John F. Kennedy.
+Others have gone on to earn a doctorate, including Dr. Jon M. Shepard, author of this book for school counselors, and Dr. John F. Kennedy, counseling professor at Trevecca University.
 Can we help you get where you want to go?